kaemil/Join-us/README.md

 Simple RWD subscription information page.

 **Why:**
-This project was created to practice flexbox layout module.
+This project was created to practice flexbox layout module and HTML form tags.

 **Skills used:**
 - HTML5